NataliaKhaidanova/MT-evaluation-metrics/Data/tedtalks/BLEURT-20/README.md

 - Facebook-AI 2,565.85 seconds

-Runtime on TPU (via GoogleColab):
+Runtime on CPU (via GoogleColab):

-Runtime on GPU (via GoogleColab, no subscription):

 - Online-A 628.52 seconds
 - Online-B 602.12 seconds
 - Online-Y 620.69 seconds
 - metricsystem1 605.30 seconds
 - metricsystem3 599.72 seconds

+Runtime on GPU (via GoogleColab, no subscription):

 The time varies with each run.